adl1995/ObjectSense/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details (you'll need to create this file if you choose to include one).
+This project is licensed under the MIT License.